 The Corporation’s board of directors has three committees, the Audit Committee, the Compensation Committee, and the Reserves Committee.

 The Company has adopted a charter for the Audit Committee which establishes the Audit Committee’s purpose and responsibilities, establishment and composition, authority, duties and responsibilities.
-The Audit Committee is comprised of Mr Timothy Linacre (Chairman) and Mr Michael Doyle.
+The Audit Committee is comprised of Mr Timothy Linacre (Chairman), Mr Michael Doyle and Mr Amr Al Menhali.
 The Audit Committee’s overall goal is to ensure that the Company adopts and follows a policy of proper and timely disclosure of material financial information and reviews all material matters affecting the risks and financial position of the Company.
 The Audit Committee, inter alia, meets with the Company’s external auditor and its senior financial management to review the annual and interim financial statements of the Company, oversees the Company’s accounting and financial reporting processes, the Company’s internal accounting controls and the resolution of issues identified by the Company’s auditors.

 The Company has adopted a mandate for the Reserves Committee which establishes the Reserves Committee’s purpose and responsibilities, establishment and composition, authority, duties and responsibilities.
 The purpose of the Reserves Committee is to ensure the Company complies with the requirements contained in Canada’s National Instrument 51-101 – Standards of Disclosure for Oil and Gas Activities.
 It assumes responsibility for the annual audit of the Company’s reserves, including the appointment of a qualified competent person.
 In addition, the Reserves Committee is responsible for properly overseeing the development, implementation and monitoring of the Company’s Health, Safety and Environment (“HS&E”) policies.
 Primary responsibility for the Company’s HS&E programme is vested with management.
 The Reserves Committee is comprised of Mr David Mitchell (Chairman) and Mr Michael Doyle.